Do you need surgery?

 - trouble emptying your bladder

-If you decide to have fibroid surgery, you have three options:
+If you decide to have fibroid surgery, you have two options:

-There are three types of fibroid procedures.
+There are two types of fibroid procedures.
 Which one you have depends on:

 - the size of your fibroids